-The 2018 Colorado Department of Transportation (CDOT) Roadway Design Guide is an undate Formatted: Highlight to the 2005 CDOT Roadway Design Guide -based on the 2011 edition of the American Association of State Highway and Transportation Officials' A Policy on Geometric Design of Highways and Streets (PGDHS), commonly known as the AASHTO Green Book, and upon Formatted: Highlight established-current Colorado Department of Transportation (CDOT) policies and practices.
+The 2018 Colorado Department of Transportation (CDOT) Roadway Design Guide is an update to the 2005 CDOT Roadway Design Guide based on the 2011 edition of the American Association of State Highway and Transportation Officials' A Policy on Geometric Design of Highways and Streets (PGDHS), commonly known as the AASHTO Green Book, and upon current CDOT policies and practices.
 Although this guide is based on the PGDHS, not every section of the PGDHS is represented in the guide.
 When a more detailed discussion of theory or background is needed, the designer should refer to the appropriate section of the PGDHS.

-Formatted: Highlight A blended team comprised of roadway design consultants and the design program manager Formatted: Highlight from the Project Development Branch Thorepared the 2018 updates to the is-2005 CDOT Roadway Design Guideguide was prepared.
-The 2018 updates wereand reviewed and commented upon by a team of CDOT engineers from project delivery representatives from the all CDOT regions and the Project Development Branch of Staff Services, TSM&O and the Division of Transportation Development (DTD).
+A blended team comprised of roadway design consultants and the design program manager from the Project Development Branch prepared the 2018 updates to the 2005 CDOT Roadway Design Guide.
+The 2018 updates were reviewed and commented upon by project delivery representatives from all CDOT regions, TSM&O and the Division of Transportation Development (DTD).

 Consult Chapter 3, Elements of Design, and Chapter 4, Cross Section Elements, for details on the basic design elements applicable to all classifications of roadways.

-Use these guidelines and good engineering judgment, along with the PGDHS-named above.
-Provente de la la la la are not intended to be a detailed design manual that supersedes, the need for the application of Formatted: Highlight sound principles by the knowledgeable design professional.
+Use these guidelines and engineering judgment, along with the PGDHS.
+Users should keep abreast of the latest practices and developments in design.
+These guidelines are not intended to be a detailed design manual that supersedes the need for the application of sound principles by the knowledgeable design professional.
 Designers are permitted the flexibility and encouraged to develop designs tailored to particular situations when appropriate.
-Minimum values are either provided or implied by the lower value in a given range of values, Exceptions Variations from these guidelinesminimum design criteria should be thoroughly evaluated and documented in accordance with CDOT's design exception policies. ( i oinacea, rigingin The standards presented in this guide represent required values.
-These values imply the lowest- acceptable limit in design.
-Design policies and standards are not inflexible.
-Higher standards- may be used within reasonable economic limits.
-To ensure uniform practice on a statewide- basis, lower design standards will not be used withoutwith a Design Exception Variance Request or a design decision, as outlined in the CDOT Project Development Manual.
-The project managerEngineer of Record is responsible for incorporating current design standards and safety guidelines as developed by AASHTO and CDOT into highway design.
-Formatted: Highlight The 2018 CDOT Design Guide: Refers to The American Association of State Highway and Transportation Officials (AASHTO) A Policy on Geometric Design of Highways and Streets 2011 as the "PGDHS."
-Clarifies and, as needed, expands on material in the PGDHS.
-Points out processes and applications unique to CDOT.
-Refers to other resources where appropriate, e.g. the Highway Capacity Manual.
+Minimum values are either provided or implied by the lower value in a given range of values.
+Variations from minimum design criteria should be thoroughly evaluated and documented with a Design Exception Variance Request or a design decision, as outlined in the CDOT Project Development Manual.

+The Engineer of Record is responsible for incorporating current design standards and safety guidelines as developed by AASHTO and CDOT into highway design.

+The 2018 CDOT Design Guide:

+- Refers to The American Association of State Highway and Transportation Officials (AASHTO) A Policy on Geometric Design of Highways and Streets 2011 as the "PGDHS." - Clarifies and, as needed, expands on material in the PGDHS. - Points out processes and applications unique to CDOT. - Refers to other resources where appropriate, e.g. the Highway Capacity Manual.
-Intro-1

-Introduction

-Formatted: Highlight

-2018 Comments on this Guide may be sent to: Colorado Department of Transportation Standards and Specifications Unit 2829 W. Howard Place Denver, Colorado 80204 Or you may call 303-757-9474 the design program manager.
+Comments on this Guide may be sent to:

+Colorado Department of Transportation Standards and Specifications Unit 2829 W. Howard Place Denver, Colorado 80204 Or the design program manager.